elucidata/ogre.js/ReadMe.md

 Ogre is a simple object graph manager, built with ReactJS in mind.
 You can create light-weight cursors that 'view' subtree paths of the main object graph.
 You can also listen for changes anywhere in the graph.

-You can use it in node:
+You can use it in node/browserify:

 ```bash
 npm install --save ogre-js